Iron items were distributed along the coast through an inter-group trade network linking Inuit place-groups.

 The Inuit

-Inuit living along the northern coast of Labrador are the direct descendants of a prehistoric hunting society that spread across Canada from Alaska and centered on capturing massive bowhead whales.
+Inuit living along the northern coast of Labrador are the direct descendants of a precontact hunting society that spread across Canada from Alaska and centered on capturing massive bowhead whales.
 This culture, called Thule by archaeologists, quickly adapted to the mixed arctic and sub-arctic conditions found in the Labrador region.
 Not only were whales, seals, fish and caribou abundant, but also large forests were found in coastal areas.
 Wood was a rare resource in remote arctic areas and needed for making tools, boat frames and numerous other articles, as well as used as fuel for cooking.

-Inuit valued anything made of iron because the material was more durable than stone, bone or ivory that was customarily used in making hunting weapons and tools.
+Inuit valued anything made of metal because the material was more durable than stone, bone or ivory that was customarily used in making hunting weapons and tools.
 Iron items were distributed along the coast through an inter-group trade network linking Inuit place-groups which occupied specific territories extending northward to the tip of the Labrador peninsula.
 A place-group, or band, consisted of families who were closely related and used a common hunting area, usually surrounding a major bay or fiord.
 Members of a band identified themselves by adding 'miut', meaning 'the people of,' to a prominent place in the area.

 Mutual hostility also characterized the relationship of Inuit with British fishermen and New England whalers, who took over French outposts after Labrador was transferred to the jurisdiction of Great Britain in 1763.
 Missionaries of the Moravian Church, a protestant church based in Germany, proposed making Inuit more peaceful by converting them to Christianity and providing them with European goods at trade stores that would operate at mission stations located in the Inuit homeland.
 The British Government supported the Moravian Church by awarding it extensive grants of land on the northern coast which became the foundation for communities based at Nain, Okak, Hopedale and Hebron.